Drainage Services Department

 In support of “Hong Kong’s Climate Action Plan 2030+” published by the Government in 2017 that encourages extensive use of renewable energy, Drainage Services Department has actively implemented energy-saving initiatives and deployed additional resources in promoting and adopting renewable energy technologies on a wider and larger scale in our existing and new facilities to reduce carbon emissions and protect the environment for achieving sustainable development.

-The Solar Farm at Siu Ho Wan Sewage Treatment Works comprises of more than 4,200 photovoltaic (PV) panels and covering a total area of 11,000 square metres with a generation capacity of 1,100 kilowatts.
+The Solar Farm at Siu Ho Wan Sewage Treatment Works comprises around 5,000 photovoltaic (PV) panels and covering an approximate area of 11,000 square metres with a generation capacity of 1,200 kilowatts.

-The Solar Farm is divided into Area A, B and C. Among them, Area B has the most PV panels, at about 2,700, covering an area of about 7,200 square meters, with a maximum power output of 694 kilowatts, accounting for approximately 63% of the total output of the entire Solar Farm.
+The Solar Farm consists of three major areas (Area A, B and C) and other plant facilities.
+Among them, Area B has the most PV panels, at about 2,700, covering an area of about 7,200 square meters, with a maximum power output of 694 kilowatts, accounting for approximately 58% of the total output of the entire Solar Farm.
 Area A and Area C consist of about 700 and 900 PV panels respectively.

 Solar Farm Area B (360° View)